 Here’s a look at the top five items others are buying at Pear Tree Greetings this month!

 How’s this for a sweet Halloween party idea?
-Candy corn is such a cute and colorful mainstay of Halloween that it’s the perfect theme for a kids’ Halloween party.
-No scary monsters or wicked witches to freak out the little ones, just yummy goodness and bright colors that inspire tons of great decorating ideas.
+Candy corn is such a cute and colorful mainstay of Halloween that it can inspire lots of kids’ Halloween party ideas.
+No scary monsters or wicked witches to freak out the little ones, just yummy goodness and bright colors to use for food and decorating ideas.

 Our Sweet Treat Halloween Party Invitations set the theme and get the party started.
 Check out our Candy Corn Halloween Party Ideas Pinterest board for candy corn garland, a Do-It-Yourself banner and a table centerpiece idea.

 We also found a few different dessert ideas, layered to look like candy corn, which add to the colorful décor: cheesecake mousse, ice cream cones, marshmallow snacks, or milkshakes.
 You can even make a candy-corn costume for the guest of honor, or hats for all the party guests!
 With a little imagination, it’s not hard to come up with Halloween party ideas to fit your candy corn theme.